-We recognise the major parties' bipartisan goal of limiting global warming to less than 2°C above preindustrial levels.
+We recognise the major parties' support for Australia's participation in the Paris Agreement and its objective of taking action towards "holding the increase in the global average temperature to well below 2 °C above pre-industrial levels and to pursue efforts to limit the temperature increase to 1.5 °C above pre-industrial levels."
 Our overarching aim is for Australia to play its fair part in international efforts to achieve this while maintaining and increasing its prosperity.

-Achieving this goal will require deep global emissions reductions, with most countries including Australia eventually reducing net1 greenhouse gas2 emissions to zero or below.
+Achieving this goal will require deep global emissions reductions, with most countries eventually reducing net1 greenhouse gas2 emissions to zero or below.
+Australia should seek to achieve net zero economy-wide by 2050.